zepedrocosta/Backup-UNRAID-NAS/README.md

 This repository contains all the scripts and the backup plan for all the files in my UNRAID NAS.

-The three main purposes of this backup are:

-- Being cheap

-- Functional

-- Simple

 ### S3 Buckets

 After a lot of thought I decided to use two Amazon S3 buckets.